zenml-io/zenml/docs/book/component-guide/orchestrators/sagemaker.md

 ![SageMaker CloudWatch Logs](../../.gitbook/assets/sagemaker-cloudwatch-logs.png)

-### Run pipelines on a schedule

-The ZenML Sagemaker orchestrator doesn't currently support running pipelines on a schedule.
-We maintain a public roadmap for ZenML, which you can find [here](https://zenml.io/roadmap).
-We welcome community contributions (see more [here](https://github.com/zenml-io/zenml/blob/main/CONTRIBUTING.md)) so if you want to enable scheduling for Sagemaker, please [do let us know](https://zenml.io/slack)!

 ### Configuration at pipeline or step level

 When running your ZenML pipeline with the Sagemaker orchestrator, the configuration set when configuring the orchestrator as a ZenML component will be used by default.
 However, it is possible to provide additional configuration at the pipeline or step level.
 This allows you to run whole pipelines or individual steps with alternative configurations.
 For example, this allows you to run the training process with a heavier, GPU-enabled instance type, while running other steps with lighter instances.